 - Swirl the pan.
 The butter will foam but that will reduce as it cooks.

 - Spoon or strain the butter into a separate container.
-Some people include the milk solids but I just use the golden butter.
+Some people include the milk solids but I just use the golden butter in this recipe.

-- Allow the butter to cool slightly before you add lemon.
+- Allow the butter to cool slightly before you add the lemon so it doesn’t spatter.

 Here are a few more that I think you’ll love!